-Note: An archival biopsy obtained within 6 months of screening for other purposes (i.e., not an NC762-01 study procedure) before signing consent may be utilized to evaluate for B7-H4+ with the medical monitor's approval. - 8) All females of child-bearing potential (defined as women who have not undergone surgical sterilization with a hysterectomy and/or bilateral oophorectomy and are not postmenopausal, defined as ≥ 12 months of amenorrhea) and non-sterilized male subjects must agree to take appropriate precautions to avoid pregnancy or fathering children (with at least 99% certainty) from screening through 90 days after the last dose of study drug.
+Note: An archival biopsy obtained within 6 months of screening for other purposes (i.e., not an NC410-01 study procedure) before signing consent may be utilized.

+8) Female subjects of childbearing potential (defined as women who have not undergone surgical sterilization with a hysterectomy and/or bilateral oophorectomy and are not postmenopausal, defined as ≥ 12 months of amenorrhea) and non-sterilized male subjects must agree to take appropriate precautions to avoid pregnancy or fathering children (with at least 99% certainty) from screening through 90 days after the last dose of study drug.